-For more than 125 years, Brooklyn Kindergarten Society has worked to ensure children from low-income families receive a quality education that cultivates the skills they need to succeed in kindergarten and beyond.
+For more than 125 years, Brooklyn Kindergarten Society has provided children from low-income families a quality education that cultivates the skills they need to succeed in kindergarten and beyond.
 BKS teachers use research-based curricula, receive ongoing professional training, and understand how children learn.

 Classrooms are inviting and designed for creative learning.
 Enrichment activities are a unique feature of BKS and are key to developing a child’s cognitive, interpersonal, and strategic skills.
 We recognize that families—the key to children’s success—often benefit from resources and support beyond the classroom.
 To that end, BKS’s Family Services staff provides counseling, referral services, and workshops for children and their families.